 HJ O'Connor's Pub - downtown Delray

 210 NE 2nd St, Delray Beach, FL 33444

 Facebook Page: HJ O'Connor's Pub

 Read about the history of the St Patrick's Day parade and how Maury Power and his pig started this tradition back in 1968.

 Historic Trolley Tour

 Click here to sign up now or click image below to subscribe now!
-It's free and it's the best way to stay connected with Delray Beach! (even if you live a thousand miles away!)
+It's free and it's the best way to stay connected with me and Delray Beach! (even if you live on the other side of the world!)

 If you've never been to Delray Beach, Florida, USA to see our magical 100-foot Christmas tree and the magic that surrounds our downtown, please check out my Christmas in Delray page.